Project-Hex/HexControl1920/README.md

 #### Route distances
 The organisers will provide details of the routes from the Launch Point to the Drop Zone at the start of the demonstration event; as guidance for the teams, the approximate distances are expected to be:
 Route A: 4.0 km; Route B: 2.5 km; Route C:1.5 km
 The distance from the Drop Zone back to the Launch Point is expected to be less than 0.5 km.
-All distances quoted are the straight-line distances between Waypoints, and do not account for positioning manoeuvres or turn radii.
+All distances quoted are the straight-line distances between Waypoints, and do not account for positioning manoeuvres or turn radio.

+## Image Recognition

+### Goals
+* Make different multi-colored test images
+* Start developing based on test images
+* Try different color detection methods and save results
+* Try different target detection methods and save results

+### Tasks
+* 4 Ground Markers each with its own alphanumeric character (possibly color too)
+* Must report back to the ground station the GPS co-ordinates, colour of the inner square and the alphanumeric character.

+### How?
+* Corner Detection?
+* Edge Detection?
+(Last year's method)
+* Color-filtering?
+* Other options?

 # Getting Started